-Pursuant to Section 148 of the Companies Act, 2013 read with the Companies (Cost Records and Audit) Amendment Rules, 2014, the Cost Audit Records maintained by the Company in respect of its Sugar, Co-gen and Distillery Unit are required to be audited.
+Amendment Rules, 2014, the Cost Audit Records maintained by the Company in respect of its Sugar, Co-gen and Distillery Unit are required to be audited.
 Your Directors, on the recommendation of the Audit Committee, appointed Mr. K. Suryanarayanan, Cost Accountant in Practice for conducting the audit of cost records of the Company and the remuneration payable to the Cost Auditor is required to be ratified by the Members in a general meeting.
-Accordingly, a Resolution seeking Member's ratification for the remuneration payable to Mr. K. Suryanarayanan, Cost Accountant, is included at Item No. 3 of the Notice convening this 63rd Annual General Meeting.

-c) Secretarial Auditor
+Accordingly, a Resolution seeking Member's ratification for the remuneration payable to Mr. K. Suryanarayanan, Cost Accountant, is included at Item No. 3 of the Notice convening this 64th Annual General Meeting c) Secretarial Auditor

-Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed Mr. M. Alagar, of M/s.
-M. Alagar and Associates, Chennai, Company Secretary in Practice to undertake the Secretarial Audit of the Company.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed M/s.
+Alagar and Associates LLP, Chennai, Practicing Company Secretaries to undertake the Secretarial Audit of the Company for the financial year 2024-25.
 The Secretarial Audit Report is forming part of this Annual Report.
 The Secretarial Report does not contain any qualifications or observations.